joysterr/trendsentimentanalysis/README.md

 ```

 >(IMP: its essential that you activate the virtual environment before launching the server.)
+>(IMP: ensure all python packages are installed correctly or manually install them.
+The requirements.txt shows required packages)
 ---

 # To view and test jupyter notebooks/ipynb files